solar2d/plugins.solar2d.com/README.md

 ## Migration from the old store

 This migration can be done easily and automatically by Vlad.
-If you have a plugin I think the Corona Markety, create an issue to migrate it (make sure you want your plugin to be distributed free of charge).
+If you are a developer of a plugin in the Corona Marketplace, create an issue in this repo with a request to migrate it.

 ## Structure